rust-lang/book/second-edition/src/ch10-02-traits.md

 each method’s default behavior.

-Listing 10-14 shows how to specify a default string for the `summarize` method of the `Summary` trait instead of only defining the method signature, like we did in Listing 10-12:
+Listing 10-14 shows how to specify a default string for the `summarize` method of the `Summary` trait instead of only defining the method signature, as we did in Listing 10-12.

 <span class="filename">Filename: src/lib.rs</span>